-Note: If you are editing the additional-groups.txt.tmpl file remember to save it as
+Note: If you are editing the additional-groups.txt.tmpl file to use as your active file for Internal Groups:

 One of the main use cases of using additional/extra groups in this file is to supplement groups in the user directory.
-In large education environments, getting new groups defined in a central directory server can be difficult - need to convince the central administrator that the group is required and should be maintained.
-This method allows groups to be created by say a department admin without the need to have admin-level access to the central LDAP/AD server.
+In large education environments, getting new groups defined in a central directory server can be difficult - you need to convince the central administrator that the group is required and needs to be maintained.
+The manual file method allows groups to be created or controlled by a wider range of people without the need to have admin-level access to the central LDAP/AD server.